mbarker84/css-irl/src/pages/debugging-css-grid-part-3-auto-flow-order-and-item-placement.md

 ### grid-template-areas

 Additionally, we have `grid-template-areas`.
 This property it is defined on the _grid container_.
-It allows us to define grid area, then reference those grid areas on the items themselves:
+It allows us to define grid areas with names, then reference those areas to place the items:

 ```css
 .grid {